 In general, high ankle sprains are more severe than the typical “rolled” ankle sprain.
 Grade 1 sprains recover within 2-3 weeks.
 More severe injuries and non-surgically treated ankles need a 5-6 weeks recovery.

-“As Roethlisberger has clearly demonstrated an almost superhuman pain tolerance, a standing ankle x-ray can be obtained and compared to his uninjured ankle,” says MN Orthopedic Specialist, Lance Silverman.
+“As Roethlisberger has clearly demonstrated an almost superhuman pain tolerance, a standing ankle x-ray can be obtained and compared to his uninjured ankle,” says Orthopedic Specialist, Lance Silverman.
 “Simply relying on an MRI will not show whether or not the ankle is stable.
 If widening occurs, surgery should be strongly considered or the risk increases for re-injury and the development of chronic ankle problems.”

 Related Sources: